Exploring Student-AI Interactions in Vibe Coding

-Our findings demonstrate that introductory and advanced programming students have different prompting styles.
+Our findings also demonstrate that introductory and advanced programming students have different prompting styles.
 The advanced students are far more apt to communicate with Replit using prompts that contain computational ideas and details than introductory students.
-These sophisticated prompts suggest, perhaps unsurprisingly, that students will need to be taught these computational ideas to communicate with Replit effectively.
-In particular, prompting in vibe coding is not simply about phrasing requests but about conveying intent grounded in code structure, logic, and context.
-This means instruction should go beyond syntax and include how to analyze generated output, translate errors into specific follow-up questions, and iteratively refine vague or failed prompts.
-Indeed, this finding supports the work of Lucchetti et al. who found that programming novices often author prompts that lack important details for the AI [21].
-Overall, our work provides further evidence that students will need to learn computational skills and prompting skills to successfully interact with these models.
+These sophisticated prompts suggest, perhaps unsurprisingly, that advanced students drew on more computational ideas when interacting with Replit.
+While we do not measure prompt success in this study, the difference in style highlights that prompting in vibe coding involves not just phrasing requests, but conveying intent grounded in code structure, logic, and context.
+This finding supports recent work by Lucchetti et al., who found that programming novices often author prompts lacking important technical details necessary for AI to generate appropriate solutions~\cite{lucchetti2024substance}.
+The pedagogical implication is clear: {\it prompting effectiveness depends fundamentally on programming knowledge}.
+Students cannot effectively direct AI to generate appropriate code without understanding what ``appropriate'' means computationally.
+They may struggle to debug AI-generated errors if they are unaware of the kinds of errors that are possible.
+They cannot iteratively refine prompts without understanding why initial attempts failed.
+We argue that computing education should not reduce emphasis on foundational programming concepts in favor of prompting instruction, but rather recognize that strong prompting emerges from strong programming foundations.